Urology Care Foundation - What is Male Infertility?

 What is Male Infertility?

-About 13 out of 100 couples can't get pregnant with unprotected sex.
+Male infertility is any health issue in a man that lowers the chances of his female partner getting pregnant.
 There are many causes for infertility in men and women.
 In over a third of infertility cases, the problem is with the man.
-This is most often due to problems with his sperm production or with sperm delivery.
+This is most often due to problems with how his sperm is produced or with sperm delivery.

 What Happens Under Normal Conditions?